 - Online Projects: Sometimes the LMS (Learning Management System) requires you to prepare certain printable materials (like classified cards) that Montessori teacher prepares and then use in the class.
 In other instances, we require you to prepare materials and then take pictures.
 The projects are to be uploaded on the LMS.
 The tutors grade your projects.

-No the program does not require any internship or practicum for the following reasons.
+No, the program does not require an internship or practicum for the following reasons.